yasukata/iip/README.md

 ### paper

-A paper about iip appears at ACM SIGCOMM Computer Communication Review (CCR).
+A paper about iip appears at ACM SIGCOMM Computer Communication Review (CCR) Volume 54 Issue 1 ( https://doi.org/10.1145/3687230.3687233 ).

+This paper describes motivation (Section 2), design (Section 3), and performance (Section 4) of iip.

 I would appreciate it if you cite this paper when you refer to iip in your work.